Sovietskikh Pogranichnikov Street

 The monument to the Belarusian martyr Afanasy Brestsky was unveiled in October 2005 at the corner of Masherov Avenue, opposite the Intourist Hotel.

-Here by the building of the old hospital we finish our short walk.
+Here by the building of the former Jewish hospital we finish our short walk.
+The synagogue is seen next to the red brick building.

 More in the project "Old and New Brest"